Brief chronology of the Japan Film Directors Association

 1980 Showa 55

-Nagisa Oshima is the chairman of the board.
-Together with the film staff professional association, he participated in the founding of the Japan Film and Visual Professions Union (Eishokuren).
+Together with the professional association of film staff, he participated in the founding of the Japan Film Professionals Union (Eishoren).

 1981 Showa 56